-Raised in Oakland by a single mother on welfare, Ashanti left the inner city to study civil engineering at California Polytechnic.
-As a successful construction project manager, his life changed when he began tutoring struggling students and realized his passion for teaching.
+Ashanti Branch works to change how students, especially young men of color, interact with their education and how their schools interact with them.
+Raised in Oakland by a single mother on welfare, Ashanti left the inner city to study civil engineering at Cal Poly–San Luis Obispo.
+A construction project manager in his first career, his life changed after he tutored struggling students and realized his passion for teaching.

 The Ever Forward Club was featured in the documentary The Mask You Live In, which premiered at the 2015 Sundance Film Festival.